 In June 2016, the Company entered into an Exclusive License Agreement with Genentech, Inc. ("Genentech License Agreement").
-The details of the Genentech License Agreement are further described in Note 6, "License Agreements", to the consolidated financial statements in the Company's 2022 Annual Report on Form 10-K. No expenses were recorded under the Genentech License Agreement for the three and six months ended June 30, 2023.
-In June 2022, the Company paid Genentech a \$7.5 million clinical milestone payment triggered upon the commencement of dosing in the global Phase 2b LUMA study to evaluate the efficacy and safety of BIIB122/DNL151 by the Company's collaboration partner Biogen.
-Biogen is responsible for 50% of any payment obligation to Genentech under the Biogen Collaboration Agreement, including this clinical milestone, and accordingly a net \$3.8 million of research and development expense was recorded in the three and six months ended June 30, 2022 in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+The details of the Genentech License Agreement are further described in Note 6, "License Agreements", to the consolidated financial statements in the Company's 2022 Annual Report on Form 10-K. No expenses were recorded under the Genentech License Agreement for the three months ended March 31, 2023 or 2022.